- U.S.* citizen.

 Stanford Campus Deadline for Global Rhodes applicants is June 1st, 2018.
 Please contact Diane Murk for more details on the Stanford application process.

 The Rhodes Scholarship has a campus process and requires a Stanford endorsement.
 Therefore, you need to be aware of two deadlines: a campus deadline and a national deadline.
-The campus deadline is always in early September and the national deadline in early October.
+The campus deadline is in mid-August and the national deadline in early October.
 The application process is lengthy and requires many months of preparation.

 Should I apply?